 Food allergies can affect people of all ages but are particularly common in children.
 Food allergens can represent a serious or life threatening health risk for allergic individuals.
 Allergens can be found in food due to their presence in the raw ingredients or they can be accidentally introduced along the food production chain due to cross contamination.
 Regardless of the source of the allergens, industry must ensure that the food produced is safe for human consumption, either by complying with specific Canadian regulations where applicable or by keeping the levels as low as reasonably possible.

-The main objective of this survey was to obtain baseline information regarding the presence and levels of undeclared hazelnut and almond in milk alternative products.
-400 samples were tested and none of the samples was found to contain undeclared hazelnut and almond.
+The main objective of this survey was to obtain additional information regarding the presence and levels of undeclared milk in soy-based infant formula.
+143 samples were tested, and none were found to contain undeclared milk.